ngrx/platform/projects/ngrx.io/content/guide/store/reducers.md

 Reducers use switch statements in combination with TypeScript's discriminated unions defined in your actions to provide type-safe processing of actions in a reducer.
 Switch statements use type unions to determine the correct shape of the action being consumed in each case.
 The action types defined with your actions are reused in your reducer functions as case statements.
 The type union is also provided to your reducer function to constrain the available actions that are handled in that reducer function.

-In the example above, the reducer is handling 3 actions: `IncrementHome`, `IncrementAway`, and `Reset`.
+In the example above, the reducer is handling 3 actions: `[Scoreboard Page] Home Score`, `[Scoreboard Page] Away Score`, and `[Scoreboard Page] Reset`.
 Each action is strongly-typed based on the provided `ActionsUnion`.
 Each action handles the state transition immutably.
 This means that the state transitions are not modifying the original state, but are returning a new state object using the spread operator.
 The spread syntax copies the properties from the current state into the object, creating a new reference.
 This ensures that a new state is produced with each change, preserving the purity of the change.
 This also promotes referential integrity, guaranteeing that the old reference was discarded when a state change occurred.

 <div class="alert is-important">

-**Note:** The spread operator only does shallow copying and does not handle deeply nested objects.
+**Note:** The [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) only does shallow copying and does not handle deeply nested objects.
 You need to copy each level in the object to ensure immutability.
 There are libraries that handle deep copying including [lodash](https://lodash.com) and [immer](https://github.com/mweststrate/immer).

 </div>